puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

     ["extract", [["function", "count"], "status", "certname"],
       ["=", ["node", "active"], true], ["group_by", "status", "certname"]]

-To get the average uptime for your nodes,
+To get the average uptime for your nodes:

     ["extract", [["function", "avg", "value"]], ["=", "name", "uptime_seconds"]]

-## Context Operators
+## Context operators

 *Note:* Context setting support is new and experimental.
 Setting the context at the top of the query is only supported on the [root] endpoint.

 Setting context in a query allows you to choose the entity you are querying on.
 This augments the endpoint support we have today, whereby the endpoint decides the context.
-For example `/pdb/query/v4/nodes` sets the context of the query to `nodes`.
+For example, `/pdb/query/v4/nodes` sets the context of the query to `nodes`.

 ### `from`

-The `from` operator allows one to choose the [entity][entities] that you want to query and provide an optional query clause for filtering those results.
-This operator can be used at the top-level context of a query like so:
+The `from` operator allows you to choose the [entity][entities] that you want to query and provide an optional query clause for filtering those results.
+This operator can be used at the top-level context of a query:

     ["from", "nodes", ["=", "certname", "myserver"]]

 The `from` operator can also be used in a subquery for setting the context when using the [`in` operator](#subquery-operators).

-When querying a particular endpoint, such as `/pdb/query/v4/nodes` the endpoint provides the context for the query.
-While querying the [root] endpoint requires specifying a context explicitly.
+When querying a particular endpoint, such as `/pdb/query/v4/nodes`, the endpoint provides the context for the query.
+Querying the [root] endpoint requires specifying a context explicitly.

-## Subquery Operators
+## Subquery operators

 Subqueries allow you to correlate data from multiple sources or multiple rows.
 For instance, a query such as "fetch the IP addresses of all nodes with `Class[Apache]`" would have to use both facts and resources to return a list of facts.

 There are two forms of subqueries, implicit and explicit, and both forms work the same under the hood.
-The implicit form however, only requires you to specify the related entity, while the explicit form requires you to be specify exactly how data should be joined during the subquery.
+Note, however, that the implicit form only requires you to specify the related entity, while the explicit form requires you to be specify exactly how data should be joined during the subquery.

-### `subquery` (Implicit Subqueries)
+### `subquery` (implicit subqueries)

-*Note:* Implicit subqueries are a new experimental feature, be warned the functionality may change as we provide improvements.
+*Note:* Implicit subqueries are an experimental feature.
+Be warned that the functionality may change as we provide improvements.

 Implicit queries work like most operators, and simply require you to specify the related entity and the query to use: